Module 1.1: FinOps Fundamentals & The Cloud Bill

 Without FinOps:

-- Cloud bills grow 20-35% faster than revenue
+- Cloud bills can grow faster than the business value they support

 - Teams hoard resources “just in case”